UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

     - And a human phone number?
     - Are there more things that have certain features like that?
     - What is a regular expression?
+    - What is `grep`?
+    - What is GNU?
+    - In the context of software, what is a parser?
     - In the context of command-line tools, what is a filter?

 ## Why use regular expressions?